tugascrown204/clean-code-templates/CONTRIBUTING.md

    git checkout -b feature/your-feature-name
    ```
 3. **Implement Your Changes:** Make your modifications or add a new template while adhering to the clean code principles showcased in this repository.
 4. **Commit Your Changes:** Write clear and concise commit messages to explain the purpose of your changes, including any relevant details or context.
+Follow the format: `Subject: A brief summary of changes`
    ```bash
    git commit -m "Add your feature"
    ```